-- Public apathy. - Lack of understanding of importance by supporting groups, e.g. Woodbeck Community Centre removed the 'call for land' post from their Facebook page. - Lack of engagement due to working population e.g. Woodbeck contains many houses used by temporary Hospital staff only. - 'Not in my back yard'! many residents have lived in the parish most or all of their lives and may be resistant to change.
+- Public apathy. - Lack of understanding of importance by supporting groups. - Lack of engagement due to working population e.g. Woodbeck contains many houses used by temporary Hospital staff only. - 'Not in my back yard'! many residents have lived in the parish most or all of their lives and may be resistant to change.
 Some come from families who have lived here for generations and may also be resistant to change. - The facilities that are a strength may be under threat if they are not used and supported by the community. - Housing developments that are unaffordable for many people. - Small numbers of pupils at Rampton School may cause closure - Closure of Cottam Power station.